jimburton/mkpasswd/README.md

 (although it wouldn't really make any difference to performance  in such a small program) and perhaps by using applicative style in the `do` blocks of `IO` actions.

-`mkPasswd` generates passwords by one of the following methods:
+`mkpasswd` generates passwords by one of the following methods:

 1. picking a word from a dictionary file and replacing some of the characters,
 2. generating a stronger random string, or